mohaphez/sms-gateway-Golang/README.md

 - How to get sms status

 ```
-URL : IP:8000/get-sms-status  [//]: # (replace IP with your local or server ip/domain )
+URL : IP:8000/get-sms-status  <!-- replace IP with your local or server ip/domain  -->

 METHOD: POST